dudugan/syntree/README.md

 (in collaboration with Sten Vikner & Ken Ramshøj Christensen).
 Latest previous revision of the page: 2024-03-27 by Rowan Ackerman.

-Adapted by me (David Garsten) for use in [my linguistics notes repository](https://github.com/dudugan/class-notes).
+Currently being adapted (downsized and backended) by me (David Garsten) for use in [my linguistics notes markup language](https://github.com/dudugan/class-notes).

 --------